KDE/kdewin-installer/readme.txt

 State
 =====
-The gui installer is able to download, install and update packages from different internet ftp or http location with or without using a proxy.
-The command line installer works as expected
+The gui installer is able to download, install and update packages from different internet ftp or http or https location with or without using a proxy.
+The command line installer works as expected.

 NOTES
 =====